UMWEDU/umw-finaid-sync/_pages/timelines.md

 wpcf-home-page-grid-inclusion:
   - "0"
 ---
 Applying for financial aid can be a confusing process for many.
-Below are simple timelines to help keep students and families on track.
+Here are simple timelines to help keep students and families on track.

 [children]